New Utrecht High School

 New Utrecht High School is a public high school located in Bensonhurst, a neighborhood of Brooklyn, New York.
 The school is operated by the New York City Department of Education under District 20 and serves students of grades 9 to 12.

-It is one of the largest high schools in New York City in enrollment.
+A total of 40.5% of students are Asian-American, constituting a plurality of the student population.
+The school was ranked 12th out of 542 high schools in New York City for number of students in the 2022–23 academic year.

 History

 New Utrecht High School was established in 1915 as an offshoot of the nearby coeducational Bay Ridge High School.
 New Utrecht High School became an all-boys school, while Bay Ridge High School became an all-girls school.

 The school's first location was a wooden building on 86th Street and 18th Avenue, with a population of 350 students.
-Irving Hazen was the founding principal, and he adopted the white and green colors of his alma mater, Dartmouth College, as the school's colors.
+Irving Hazen was the founding principal, and he adopted the green and white colors of his alma mater, Dartmouth College, as the school's colors.

 In November 1924, the school moved to its present location on 80th Street and 16th Avenue, with 2,300 students.
 In February of the following year, girls were admitted, resulting in the school becoming coeducational.
 Over the next few years, the school continued to grow, consisting of a main building and four annexes, with a student population of nearly 11,000.
 It was the largest student body in the world at the time.
+In 1930, with a student population of 9,000, it was reported that 10 communists attacked the student government while they were debating.

-New Utrecht High School was the scene of several racial conflicts between blacks and whites within the community in the 1970s to 1990s.
-In 1974, 300 black students stormed the school after a fight between a black student and a white student ended up with the former being injured, spurring rumors that it was a racial attack.
-In 1990, a black student was shot by a group of white students stemming from an incident in the locker room.
+New Utrecht High School was the scene of several racial conflicts between black and white youth within the community in the 1970s to 1990s.
+In 1974, 300 black students stormed the school after a fight between a black student and a white student ended with the black student being injured, spurring rumors that the incident was a racial attack.
+Three white students and two black students were arrested in the aftermath of the school incident.
+In 1990, a black student was shot by a group of white students stemming from an incident in the school locker room.

 In the 2000s, New Utrecht High School underwent a major overhaul.
 It added a new, two-story cafeteria building, which replaced the old cafeteria located in the main building.
 The old cafeteria was subsequently turned into classroom space.
 A new entrance was also created, accompanied by a corridor connecting the cafeteria building with the main building.

 Today, New Utrecht High School functions as a zoned school primarily serving students living in the neighborhoods of Bensonhurst and Dyker Heights in Brooklyn, New York.

+As of 2024, the principal of the school is Svetlana Litvin.